stonepros/stone/doc/mgr/insights.rst

 The *insights* module is enabled with::

-  ceph mgr module enable insights
+  stone mgr module enable insights

 Commands
 --------
 ::

-  ceph insights
+  stone insights

 Generate the full report.

 ::

-  ceph insights prune-health <hours>
+  stone insights prune-health <hours>

 Remove historical health data older than <hours>.
 Passing `0` for <hours> will clear all health data.